redhat-developer/mapt/docs/aws/rhel.md

 Flags:
       --airgap                            if this flag is set the host will be created as airgap machine.
 Access will done through a bastion
-      --conn-details-output string        path to export host connection information (host, username and privateKey) -h, --help                              help for create
+      --arch string                       architecture for the machine.
+Allowed x86_64 or arm64 (default "x86_64") --conn-details-output string        path to export host connection information (host, username and privateKey) -h, --help                              help for create
       --rh-subscription-password string   password to register the subscription